Rumpunzel/rpg-thingy/playing-the-game/skill-tests/simple-tests.md

 In many cases the GM will introduce an interesting narrative consequence.
 Either you got what you wanted at a cost or something dramatic follows your failure.

-Alternatively, as it is hard to come up with interesting consequences for every test, you might take a [Stress](../character/conditions#stress) equal to the difference between the test's difficulty and the effort you achieved (choose the [Type of Stress](../character#conditions#condition-types) depending on the situation and how you failed).
+Alternatively, as it is hard to come up with interesting consequences for every test, you might take a [Stress](../character/wounds#stress) equal to the difference between the test's difficulty and the effort you achieved (choose the [Type of Stress](../character#wounds#wound-types) depending on the situation and how you failed).
-If this causes you to take a new condition, name it something appropriate to represent your exhaustion, strain, or injury from your failure.
+If this causes you to take a new wound, name it something appropriate to represent your exhaustion, strain, or injury from your failure.

 The aim is to create a solid baseline for the flow of play.